uncbiag/Awesome-Foundation-Models/README.md

 * [A Comprehensive Survey on Pretrained Foundation Models: A History from BERT to ChatGPT](https://arxiv.org/pdf/2302.09419.pdf)
 * [A Comprehensive Survey of AI-Generated Content (AIGC): A History of Generative AI from GAN to ChatGPT](https://arxiv.org/pdf/2303.04226.pdf)
 * [Vision-language pre-training: Basics, recent advances, and future trends](https://www.nowpublishers.com/article/Details/CGV-105)
-* [On the Opportunities and Risks of Foundation Models](https://arxiv.org/pdf/2108.07258.pdf) (This survey first popularizes the concept of foundation model; from Standford)
+* [On the Opportunities and Risks of Foundation Models](https://arxiv.org/pdf/2108.07258.pdf) (This survey first popularizes the concept of foundation model; from Stanford)

 ## Papers by Date
 ### 2025